-NACIE recommends that Congress collaborate with the Department of Education and Office of Management and Budget (OMB) to revise the definition of "American Indian or Alaska Native" (AI/AN) at all levels to remove the indigenous inhabitants of South America and Central America from this category, and further, that the Department and OMB engage in consultation with American Indians and Alaska Natives concerning the appropriate scope of this critical definition.
-THIS IS A THIRD REQUEST.
+NACIE recommends that Congress collaborate with ED and Office of Management and Budget

+(OMB) to revise the definition of "AI/AN" at all levels and remove the indigenous inhabitants of South America and Central America from this category; and further, that ED and OMB engage in consultation with AI/AN concerning the appropriate scope of this critical definition.

 Rationale: In 1997, race and ethnicity categories were created by OMB, without tribal consultation, that are used to describe groups to which individuals belong or with which they identity.
 The designations are used to categorize U.S. citizens, resident aliens, and other non-citizens to determine eligibility for various federal programs and other federal purposes.
-Thus it is crucial to NACIE that the definition of one such category, "American Indian or Alaska Native" {"AI/AN",) be neither under- nor over-inclusive.
+Thus it is crucial to NACIE that the definition of one such category, "AI/AN," be neither under- nor over-inclusive.

 However, the categories do not denote scientific definitions of anthropological origins, and the category AI/AN was developed and promulgated without meaningful federal consultation with Native individuals or groups.
-As a result, the category of AI/AN is broader than the concept that has informed the countless agreements, treaties, statutes, etc. that for literally hundreds of years have constituted the legal relationship between American Indian and Alaska Native peoples and the U.S. government, a relationship that the Trust Doctrine attempts to nurture and protect.
+As a result, the category of AI/AN is broader than the concept that has informed the countless agreements, treaties, statutes, etc. that for literally hundreds of years have constituted the legal relationship between AI/AN peoples and the U.S. government, a relationship that the Trust Doctrine attempts to nurture and protect.
 Specifically, the current definition has arbitrarily and capriciously includes the original peoples of South America and Central America.
 These groups do not have treaties, agreements, statutes or other historical legal relationships with the U.S. Government, and their well-being is not contemplated under the Trust Doctrine.